Qualify Your Additive Manufacturing With CT Scanning

 Challenges & Considerations

-Radiography (X-ray) is an option, but it can be expensive.
+Radiography (X-ray) is one option, though it can be expensive.
+Cutting parts open is another, but it’s destructive and wasteful.

-Fortunately, there is a cost-effective, non-destructive, and minimally intrusive option that is ideal for additive manufactured products: CT scanning.
+Fortunately, there’s a solution that avoids both drawbacks: a cost-effective, non-destructive, and minimally intrusive method ideal for additive components: CT scanning.

 Benefits of CT Scanning